 The online format requires a high level of self-motivation and better than average time management skills.
 Online courses operate on the same semester-based schedule as in-person classes (the program is not self-paced).
 Fall classes start the first week of September with finals in mid-December, and spring classes start the third week of January with finals in mid-May.

 How does it work?

-- Once admitted, students will work with an assigned advisory in the College of Letters & Science via phone or video.
+Once admitted, students will work with an assigned advisor in the College of Letters & Science via phone or video.
 Students will also have a faculty advisor to assist with the major-specific requirements.

 Is there anything else that I should know?

-- All of the coursework required for the Sociology Major can be completed online.
-However, there are some additional degree requirements — courses outside of the major — that are not currently available online (e.g. foreign language courses).
-If this applies to you, then your assigned Letters & Science advisor can help you explore options to meet the requirements.
+If this applies to you, your assigned Letters & Science advisor can help you explore options to meet the requirements.
 Some common solutions include coming to campus just for those classes, completing the required coursework at a university close to home, or finding another online institution that offers a comparable course.
-If coursework is completed elsewhere, your advisor will conform that credit will transfer back to UWM.
+If coursework is completed elsewhere, your advisor will confirm that credit will transfer back to UWM.